Saturday, August 20, 2011

 Hi all,

 How are you all??!
 Life has been pretty busy around here.
 The colder months have set in and with it has bought my passion for sewing.
-Im glad my mojo is back.
 I missed my machine.

 Here are a couple of offerings.